freedomofpress/securedrop/docs/tails_config.md

 dd if=[tails.iso] of=/dev/rdiskX bs=1m
 ```

 Note the change from `diskX` to `rdiskX`.
 This reduced the copy time to 3 minutes for me.
-For an explanation, I defer to the [Relevant Server Fault](http://superuser.com/questions/421770/dd-performance-on-mac-os-x-vs-linux) - "I believe it has to do with buffers".
+For an explanation, I defer to the relevant [Server Fault](http://superuser.com/questions/421770/dd-performance-on-mac-os-x-vs-linux) ("I believe it has to do with buffers").